Bucks County Writers Workshop

 Avoid oddball fonts altogther, which are silly (hey, we know you’ve got a bunch of crazy fonts on your computer).
 Focus on content instead.
 And while we’re at it, unless yours is an illustrated story, leave out the homemade artwork if it’s to be sent to an agent or editor.

 When you print, use 12-point type, depending on the font.
-And, oh yes, always double space and print only on one side of the paper.
+And, oh yes, remember to evenly double space and print only on one side of the paper (review the formatting tips above).

 Grant, in his memoirs, wrote: “War is hell.”